A Beard of Stars

 A Beard of Stars is the fourth studio album by English psychedelic folk band Tyrannosaurus Rex, and their last before changing their name to T. Rex.
 It was released in March 1970 by record label Regal Zonophone.

-Music
+Background

+Tyrannosaurus Rex's previous album, Unicorn, had been relatively successful, which encouraged Bolan to go electric.
+In March 1969, he bought an electric guitar which he proceeded to use on both sides of the July single "King of the Rumbling Spires / Do You Remember".
+Although it barely charted at number 44, Bolan wished to press further with his musical evolution but felt hamstrung by deteriorating relations with his partner, percussionist Steve Peregrin Took, who was involved heavily with drugs and wanted to contribute songs to the group's next album.
+Initial sessions for the new album in the spring of 1969 were fraught with tension.
+After an American tour in August and September of 1969, Took was quietly let go from the group, and Bolan placed an ad in Melody Maker looking for a replacement.
+By mid-October, he had found Mickey Finn through his housemate (and photographer for the band's album covers) Pete Sanders, and sessions for the next album resumed on 31 October.

+Songs and recording

-A Beard of Stars was the act's first album with Marc Bolan's new musical partner Mickey Finn and featured Bolan on vocals, guitar, organ and bass and Finn on percussion and bass.
-It was notable for being the first album on which Bolan used an electric guitar, although that instrument had first appeared on the band's 1969 single "King of the Rumbling Spires"/"Do You Remember".
+A Beard of Stars was the act's first album with the new lineup and featured Bolan on vocals, guitar, organ and bass with Finn on percussion and bass.
+It is notable for being the first album on which Bolan played an electric guitar, although that instrument had first appeared on the band's 1969 single "King of the Rumbling Spires" / "Do You Remember".
 According to Mark Deming of AllMusic, A Beard of Stars "was the turning point where Marc Bolan began evolving from an unrepentant hippie into the full-on swaggering rock star he would be within a couple of years, though for those not familiar with his previous work, it still sounds like the work of a man with his mind plugged into the age of lysergic enchantment".